M4TEC/NeteaseCloudMusicMiniPlayer/README.md

 # NeteaseCloudMusicMiniPlayer
-To use it, modify "2717890285" to your Netease Cloud Music playlist ID
+To use it, add a browser source, set url to https://m4tec.github.io/NeteaseCloudMusicMiniPlayer/player.html?playlist=[Your playlist ID here], for example, https://m4tec.github.io/NeteaseCloudMusicMiniPlayer/player.html?playlist=2717890285